New York University: Admissions and scholarships

 Admission to NYU is highly selective.
-For the undergraduate first-year class of 2026, 12.2% were admitted from an applicant pool of more than 100,500.
+For the undergraduate first-year class of 2029, 7.7% were admitted from an applicant pool of more than 120,000.
+Three of NYU's undergraduate colleges offered admission to fewer than 5% of applicants.
 In 2021, NYU became the first private university in the US to top 100,000 applications.
-The College of Arts and Science had an acceptance rate of 7% and the Stern School of Business had a 5.6% acceptance rate for the class of 2025.

 Of those admitted, about 6,500 made up the total enrollment for the class, representing 102 countries, all 50 US states, and the District of Columbia.
 Most freshmen have a typical unweighted GPA of 3.7/A (90–95%) and are in the top 10% of their high school graduating class.
 The median SAT score was 1540 out of 1600 (within the 99th percentile).
 The student-to-faculty ratio at the New York campus is 9:1, and less than that at the Abu Dhabi and Shanghai campuses.
 The average scholarship amount awarded to freshmen is over $35,000, and 20% of freshmen received Pell Grants.

 As of 2016, NYU's graduate schools have acceptance rates of 1.8% to the School of Medicine, 23% to the School of Business, 28% to the School of Engineering, 29% to the Graduate School of Arts and Science, and 34% to the School of Law.

 Average MCAT score of students at the School of Medicine is 522, average GMAT score of graduate students at the School of Business is 723, and the median LSAT score of students at the School of Law is 170.